Ontario Cutting Electricity Bills by 25 Per Cent

 Notwithstanding that hydro rate relief costs will add significant pressure on the fiscal framework, the province continues to project a balanced budget for 2017-18, and will provide a full update on its fiscal plan in the spring budget.

-Reducing electricity costs is part of Ontario’s plan to create jobs, grow our economy and help people in their everyday lives.
+Reducing electricity costs in Mississauga–Brampton is part of Ontario’s plan to create jobs, grow our economy and help people in their everyday lives.

 QUOTES